Arleigh Burke-class destroyer: Origins and Flight I

 The Chief of Naval Operations (CNO) from 1970 to 1974, Admiral Elmo Zumwalt, sought to improve the U.S. Navy through modernization at minimal cost.
 Zumwalt's approach to the fleet was a "high-low mix"—a few high-end, high-cost warships supplemented by numerous low-end, low-cost warships.
 The introduction of the Aegis-equipped Ticonderoga-class cruiser in the early 1980s filled the high end.
 The Navy started work to develop a lower-cost Aegis-equipped vessel to fill the low end and replace the aging and Farragut class destroyers, along with the Leahy and Belknap class cruisers.

 In 1980, the U.S. Navy initiated design studies with seven contractors.
 By 1983, the number of competitors had been reduced to three: Bath Iron Works, Ingalls Shipbuilding, and Todd Shipyards.
 On 3 April 1985, Bath Iron Works received a US$321.9 million contract to build the first of the class, USS Arleigh Burke.
 Gibbs & Cox was awarded the contract to be the lead ship design agent.
 The Navy contracted Ingalls Shipbuilding to build the second ship.

-Political restraints led to design restrictions, including the absence of helicopter hangars, a displacement limit of 8,300 tons, and a 50-foot shorter hull than the Ticonderoga's.
+Political restraints led to design restrictions, including the absence of helicopter hangars, a displacement limit of 8,300 tons, and a 50 ft shorter hull than the Ticonderoga's.
 To compensate for the limited length, a wide flaring bow was incorporated to maintain favorable seakeeping characteristics, and the originally planned 80,000-shaft-horsepower (shp) LM2500 gas turbines were upgraded to 100,000 shp.
 No main gun was included in the original design, later amended to include an OTO Melara 76 mm, before finally selecting the 5-inch/54-caliber Mark 45.
 Despite their constraints, the designers benefited from insight gained from previous classes; for example, they chose an all-steel superstructure to improve survivability.

 The total cost of the first ship was $1.1 billion, the other $778 million being for the ship's weapons systems.
 USS Arleigh Burke was laid down by the Bath Iron Works at Bath, Maine, on 6 December 1988, and launched on 16 September 1989 by Mrs. Arleigh Burke.
 The Admiral himself was present at her commissioning ceremony on 4 July 1991, held on the waterfront in downtown Norfolk, Virginia.
-Orders for Flight I ships continued through 1995.
+Procurement of Flight I ships continued through FY1992.

+The second ship, ordered two years after Arleigh Burke, added a magazine for nine torpedoes and 150 sonobuoys adjacent to the helipad to allow for rearming of helicopters, as Arleigh Burke was only capable of refueling them.
+This change was duplicated for all other Flight I ships.